 If you want your life to change, it won’t be enough to sit and dream about it and then complain because nothing changes.
 Every dream worth having requires planning, patience, time, work and energy; it doesn’t happen overnight.
 We were given our brain to use it not just to grow pretty hair.
 Everything is energy and energy can be transformed but it needs to be moved; you cannot simply remain stagnant and expect your circumstances to change… Thought + Action= Results

 Learn to be a problem a solver.- We all meet those who keep complaining about life but refuse to do anything to change their circumstances.
-If you don’t like your life, change it.
+If you hate your life, change it.
 Instead of spending your energy on excuses or on imaginary doomsday scenarios, learn to invest all that energy on solutions and possibilities.
 No one will do the work for you; this is a reality even if you have physical or mental pain, challenge or obstacles to deal with.
 I am NOT saying “suck it up” I am simply telling you how none of what is holding you down will go away or improve without you doing the work.

 You want a better or different job, then learn new skills or educate yourself in the field you want to be in.
 You want to be a better athlete, spend more time preparing your mind and body.
 You want to self develop, beat depression, then you need to do the work; keep chipping away at it.
 Don’t give up because it seems hard or because changes aren’t happening overnight.
 You have the power to change your life, whether mentally, physically or emotionally.
 If you don’t want to do anything to better your life then you don’t have the right to keep complaining to others about how hard your life is; that wouldn’t be fair or healthy.
-It is not about how fast you go, but at least get going!.
+It is not about how fast you go, but at least get going.

 All those we love will eventually die.- Although this truth may sound a bit sinister it is one which needs to be faced head on.
 The real hard truth is that you and those you love will eventually pass on.
 Too many people take those who were there for them for granted; we tend to assume they will always be there.
-I have witness personally how people tend to live with regret when a loved one or someone who had great impact in their lives has passed on and they did not take the time to resolve whatever differences there might have been.
+I have witness personally how people tend to live with regret when a loved one or someone who had great impact in their lives has passed on, and they did not take the time to resolve whatever differences there might have been.
 No one in this life should be encouraged to be unforgiving or to punish another because that person’s choice was different than what they would have done themselves.
 Only a few people should be encouraged to stay away from others because of the mental or physical damage caused (abuse).

 No matter how much you think you know someone, there is no way you would know everything about that person and their circumstances.
 Although at times we can be impacted by someone else’s choice, part of growth is learning to accept and respect the individuality of the other.
 Everybody makes mistakes and sometimes what may seem like a mistake to you may actually be what the other person needed to feel alive, to develop and to live instead of simply surviving.
 A lot of these behaviors are usually exhibited towards parents; unless your parents have been cruel, abusive, have tortured you mentally, physically or neglected you all your life, then there is no rational reason why you should feel you have the right to become the judge and executioner; much less to pass sentence simply because your parent’s choices are different than yours.

 Parents are human and have every right to live fulfilling lives.
-The responsability one has as a parent towards a small child is never the same as when that child becomes an adult.
-The responsability then of parents becomes that of guides while learning to refocus on their own lives; otherwise it is simply choosing to live through your children which then becomes “surviving” and can put undeserving pressure on a young adult who is trying to find his own path.
+The responsibility one has as a parent towards a small child is never the same as when that child becomes an adult.
+The responsibility then of parents becomes that of guides while learning to refocus on their own lives; otherwise it is simply choosing to live through your children which then becomes “surviving” and can put undeserving pressure on a young adult who is trying to find his own path.

 In order to develop strength in character one has to learn to face things, situations, people head on; accepting that dealing with something isn’t trying to impose your way of living on others.
 The character of a person can be exposed not by their words nor by how they treat those whom they get along with; the character of a human being is exposed by how a person handles adversity and how one reacts to those who are different or make different choices than us.
-My advice to you is to take the time to be instrospective about your life.
+My advice to you is to take the time to be introspective about your life.
 Take a good look at your life and look at those whose lives were full of adversity; chances are you will see those who suffered the most know how to forgive properly and how to respect others because they themselves know what pain really feels like.
 If you had a relatively “good” “healthy” childhood, then consider yourself blessed and be thankful to everyone involved who made that possible at its time.

-If you have things you need to confront or resolve with someone who was or is a big part of your life, do so; don’t expect that person to always be the one trying; part of growing up is learning to meet someone halfway and learning to listen to your own voice not the voice of everyone else who surrounds you.
+If you have things you need to confront or resolve with someone who was or is a big part of your life, do so; don’t expect that person to always be the one trying.
+Part of growing up is learning to meet someone halfway and learning to listen to your own voice not the voice of everyone else who surrounds you.
 One day the people who made an impact on your life won’t be here, or maybe you won’t be here (we never know how life will unfold) as such don’t wait around trying to be “right” instead DO what is “right”.

 Ultimately the most important thing is to learn to cherish those who do love us and truly have our best interest at heart.
 Sometimes those who care about us the most are not the ones who tell us what we want to hear or those who make us “comfortable” but those who encourage us to face ourselves and others in a way that is productive to all involved.
-Ask yourself the question “what if tomorrow that person wasn’t here?”.
+Ask yourself the question “what if tomorrow that person wasn’t here?”
 Do you want to be right or do you want to do what is right?
 Do you want to be victim or do you want to be strong?
 Do you want to please others or do you want to develop character?
-These are important questions we all should ask ourselves each and every day as they help us see things in perspective.
+These are important questions we all should ask ourselves each and every day, as they help us see things in perspective.
 Once someone crosses over, life doesn’t give second chances nor does it care for thoughts of regret; growth is not something you find in death but in life!